 Parque Lage.
 Many people have heard of Rio’s Botanical Gardens, which regularly come in third on must-see lists, after the Christ statue and Sugar Loaf.
 Few, however, venture a little farther down the same road to the spectacular Parque Lage.
 Nestled in the shadow of Corcovado, the park consists of a slightly ramshackle but charming tropical garden, originally laid out by the English landscaper John Tyndale and including touches of British romanticism, such as a Baroque folly and grotto that somehow don’t seem out of place in the midst of Rio’s exuberant rain forest.
 The crowning glory is an Italianate villa, which today is home to a visual-arts school and an excellent café—one of the most delightful places in the city for breakfast or afternoon tea.

 Copacabana has this iconic status to foreigners.
 Don’t get me wrong: It’s probably the most beautiful of Rio’s many beaches, with its perfect horseshoe shape.
-But those who think it’s still the hottest address in town are woefully behind the times: Ipanema and Leblon are more fashionable these days and thus attract the best restaurants, bars, shops, and cafés.
+But those who think it’s still the hottest address in town are behind the times: Ipanema and Leblon are more fashionable these days and thus attract the best restaurants, bars, shops, and cafés.
 Copacabana has improved a lot in recent years and the Arpoador end (where the new Emiliano is located—see “Hotel worth the splurge”) is actually a great place to base yourself with views of Sugar Loaf while still being just a short walk to Ipanema.
 The far end by Avenida Princesa Isabel though still remains a little seedy, especially late at night.
 If you do want to see what all the fuss is about, we love the legendary Sunday brunch by the pool at the Copacabana Palace hotel (think oysters, caviar, and bottomless Champagne).

 Instituto Moreira Salles, an art museum with a focus on photography, often with truly exceptional exhibitions on display.
 The museum is housed in a small mansion in the residential area of Gavea, with tropical gardens designed by the world-famous garden designer Roberto Burle Marx.
 Don’t miss the café for some of Rio’s finest cakes and coffee.